-We try to take to the trails at least once a week to get in a good stretch of the legs, breath in some fresh air, and work our lower body muscles.
+We try to take to the trails at least once a week to get in a good stretch of the legs, breathe in some fresh air, and work our lower body muscles.

 2. Just Dance

-With two-left feet, I usually score the fewest points during our Just Dance competitions, but that’s okay.
-The kids are always enthusiastic in the competition and we always end up laughing hysterically.
+With two left feet, I usually score the fewest points during our Just Dance competitions, but that’s okay.
+The kids are always enthusiastic in the competition, and we end up laughing hysterically.

 Playing catch with a ball is fun, but playing Frisbee gets you moving.
 Since we don’t always have the best aim, there’s usually quite a bit of running to catch the disc – which makes for great cardiovascular exercise.

 4. Hopscotch & Mazes

 I also like to draw long, twisty lines on the pavement and create walking mazes.
-Going forward, one foot in front of the other, is fun, but going backward is a true challenge.
+Going forward, one foot in front of the other is fun, but going backward is a true challenge.
 The best part?
 Mazes are fabulous balance builders!